 RSRI Network Partners are expected to:

 Are you an independent researcher, practitioner, or policymaker?
-Want get involved with the RSRI as an individual without formally representing an organization?
+Would you like to get involved with the RSRI without formally representing an organization?

 BENEFITS OF NETWORK PARTNERSHIP